 John T Williams

 John Williams’ legendary Raiders March from Raiders of the Lost Ark is now one of the most recognisable themes in cinema history, perfectly capturing the heroism and charisma of its lead, intrepid archaeologist Indiana Jones.
 Unfortunately for Williams and the LSO, Oscar competition in 1981 came in the form of Vangelis’ Chariots of Fire soundtrack, which bagged the gong on the night.
-But some 30 years later, Vangelis’ theme from Chariots of Fire would become a major part of LSO history, when the Orchestra performed it live at the London 2012 Olympics Opening Ceremony (with a little help from Mr Bean).
+But 30 years later, Vangelis’ theme from Chariots of Fire would become a major part of LSO history, when the Orchestra performed it live at the London 2012 Olympics Opening Ceremony (with a little help from Mr Bean).

 The composition process was famously fraught though, as Horner was given just six weeks by the studio to score a film that hadn’t finished shooting yet.
 Horner described the experience as ‘a nightmare.’
 Cameron later said, ‘It was my first orchestral score.
 I didn’t really know what to expect … I love the music, it just didn’t seem to support the scenes very well.
 So I just got with the music editor and we moved it around a little bit.
 I think James got his nose out of joint that we moved it around, but he was unavailable to be part of that process, so I think he felt kind of stung by it.
 I mean, he got an Academy Award nomination for it, because the music is brilliant.
 It’s unquestionably fantastic film music.
 So I think it was, on the one hand, kind of triumphant — on the other, we both were really unhappy with the process.’